 These sanders are ideal for levelling surfaces, boards, and furniture.
 They are also available as mounted workshop tools.
 These are ideal for smaller projects.

-These come in portable and table mounted versions.
-The portable version is pretty uncommon because most people tend to use the drill attachments.
+These come in portable and table-mounted versions.
+The portable version is pretty uncommon because most people tend to use drill attachments.

 There are two kinds of orbital sanders.
 The standard orbital sander uses a rectangular or square sanding pad.
 This is moved in small circular orbits.
 In other words, it moves in small circular motions.

 Typically, orbital sanders are used to finish off large surfaces.
 They don’t remove as much material as belt sanders which is why they are used for finishing rather than the main bulk of the job.

 The issue with orbital Sanders is that they tend to leave orbital marks.
 These are scuff marks from the predictable orbital pattern.

 These have round sanding pads instead of rectangular or square sanding pads.
 The pods move in circular orbits, but they also spin.
 This creates a random sanding pattern that removes the orbital swirls that you get with standard orbital sanders.

 Random orbital sander discs usually have Velcro on the back to attach to the sander.
 They may, however, also use adhesive.

 Random orbital sanders are used to finish work without the orbital marks.
 They tend to be more powerful than orbital sanders and palm sanders which is why they are preferred for larger pieces.